 - Do you provide free information?
 Organizations should not charge for educational materials or information about the agency.

 - Do you charge fees?
 Get specific pricing for set-up or monthly fees, if applicable.

 - How can you help me avoid future debt problems?
 You want a plan for managing debt, not a quick scheme to get rid of debt obligations.

 - Is this agency licensed to provide financial management services in the state?
 Are your counselors certified and trained by a non-affiliated party?

 If you run into a credit counseling agency that's reluctant to answer your questions or says they can't offer you any information until you give them your bank account information or pay a fee, that's a warning signal that they may not be reputable.
 In that case, you're better off saying thanks, but no thanks to their services.

-Is a Consumer Credit Counseling Agency Right for Your Situation?
+Deciding to Use a Consumer Credit Counseling Agency

 Speaking with consumer credit counseling agencies is just the beginning.
 Next, you have to determine whether the services are actually what you need, or if you can accomplish more on your own.
 Remember, credit counseling doesn't do anything that you can't do; they simply provide guidance for the best approach to managing your debt.
 You can contact creditors and negotiate the payment terms of your account.
 Anybody can do this on their own, but sometimes people need a little extra help staying on track.

 Another consideration is whether or not you can become disciplined in spending and creating financial obligations without credit counseling assistance.
 These counselors can coach you into staying on target with your financial goals.
 The reason you're considering these services is that you've fallen off a sound financial path.
 Utilizing the help of a credit counseling agency could help you gain financial stability.